 The cancellations came quickly and in rapid succession.
 Within days of President Trump’s first executive order restricting travelers from seven Muslim-majority countries, a number of European travel groups pulled their plans, amounting to a loss of 2,000 overnight stays for Hostelling International USA.

 The ban would complicate travel for citizens of the countries cited — among them Iran, Syria and Libya.
 But Canadians and Europeans and others were dropping their plans, too.
 As group organizers put it, people suddenly had an unsettling sense that the United States wasn’t as welcoming a place as it once was.
+So as travel industries insiders might be worries about the best safety razor review of 2017 or how the top Tissot watches are going to do, these things have real world implications that insiders have no clue about.

 The result was a wave of withdrawals.
 “Getting those cancellations all at once, that was startling,” said Russ Hedge, chief executive of HI USA, which oversees 52 hostels across the country.
 “We’ve never seen something like that.”